HoboGus/godot-engine-fps-project/README.md

  save system with quicksaves! probably could be improved

- weapons - deploy/holster aniamtions, reloading, alternative fire modes, shotguns, also there is an example of sniper rfle (with scope), rifle with an underbarrel grenade launcher and akimbo guns
+ weapons - deploy/holster animations, reloading, alternative fire modes, shotguns, also there is an example of sniper rfle (with scope), rifle with an underbarrel grenade launcher and akimbo guns

  the controls are
   W A S D to move,